What comes to your mind when you think of the term Employee Engagement?

 What are the reasons that this large section of the workforce is not engaged in their work?
 And what can you do as a Human Resource manager to change this alarming situation?

-Here to make things easier for you, I have listed down some of the essential key points.
+Here to make things easier for you, I have listed down some of the key points that you need to know about employee engagement.

 So, let’s first start with